patkremer/grad-app/README.md

 Final project for a Systems Anaylsis and Design class
 -------------------------------------------------------

-Built with Laravel and Bootstrap.
+Built with Laravel and Bootstrap, Using a MySQL database.

 ### This is a prototype demonstration for a final project at school.
 It's built under a few assumptions -

 - One assumption being that the student is logged into the the schools student management system.
 - Two being that we have access to the proper databases.

-Since we obviously can't access all of the students information we created a simulated environment with existing students, courses, degress, etc.
+Since we obviously can't access all of the students information we created a simulated database environment with existing students, courses, degress, etc.

 Two actors are involved with application - The student and the administrator.
 The student can submit and view their application.
 The admin can review (accept or reject) all of the students applications.